openvalidation/openvalidation/README.md

 }
 ```

-There's also a second way to express rules in openVALIDATION.
+Additionally, there is a second way to express rules in openVALIDATION.
 Let's have another look at an example:
 ```
 The weather must be rainy.
 ```
 This kind of rule is special in the way that it contains the keyword `must` and lacks an error message.
-However, the whole rule itself can be seen as the error message.
-In fact an explicit error message initiated by a `then` is not allowed.
+However, *the whole rule itself can be seen as the error message*.
+In fact, an explicit error message initiated by a `then` is not allowed in this case.
 The `must` operator implies an equality operator between `weather` and `sunny`.
-Another very important trait of this sort of rule is the way its logic is translated into code compared to the previous kind of rule.
+Another very important trait of this sort of rule is the way its logic translates into code compared to an `if-then-rule`:
 ```java
 if(model.getWeather() != "rainy")
 {
     throw new Exception("The weather must be rainy.");
 }
 ```
-You can see that a rule formulated in this way behaves a bit differently than an `if-then-rule`.
-The most important observation is, that the implied equality is negated when translated.
+The most important difference is, that the implied equality is negated when translated.

-Furthermore it is possible to construct complex condition groups (by using `and` and `or`) and build conditions from arithmetic expressions, lambdas, variable references and other property accessors (like `weather`).
+Furthermore, it is possible to construct complex condition groups (by using `and` and `or`) and build conditions from arithmetic expressions, lambdas, variable references and other property accessors (like `weather`).

 ## Variables